lolipuru/t480-oc/README.md

 ## ⚠️ Disclaimer
 This guide is only for the Lenovo ThinkPad T480.
 I am NOT responsible for any harm you cause to your device.
 This guide is provided "as-is" and all steps taken are done at your own risk.

+### This EFI is tune for personal use.
+I am NOT TAKING ANY RESPONSIBLE for anything harm to your device. and this branch is EXPERIMENTAL for macos sequoia, not for daily driver.

 > The ACPI patches and the style of this README are from [EETagent](https://github.com/EETagent/T480-OpenCore-Hackintosh).

 > [!IMPORTANT]